PFranqV/Project-I/README.md

 ## Parallel Code
 It contains the same functionalities as in serie, but the code is adapted for parallelization.
-In addition, it also calculates
+In addition, it also calculates paralelization scalability.
 ### Usage
 To run the parallel program, sending jobs to the cluster, type: